 Prerequisite: MAT-216, Calculus II, with a grade of C or higher.
+This course is a continuation of MAT-216.
 Topics include analytic methods for solving first and second order ordinary differential equations, higher order linear differential equations (including Laplace Transforms) and systems of differential equations, numerical methods for approximating solutions of differential equations, and applications using differential equations.
-(45-0) Equivalent to 40-261, MATH-261.
+(45-0-0-0) Equivalent to 40-261, MATH-261.